thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 Now let’s assume you would like to replace the set number of times the alarm condition is exceeded with a dynamic value that depends on the settings for a particular device, customer or tenant.

-For this purpose, you should use the server-side [attributes] feature.
+For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes) feature.

-Please create a server-side attribute *“highTemperatureRepeatingThreshold”*, with the integer value *“5”*.
+Please create a server-side attribute *“highTemperatureRepeatingThreshold”*, with the integer value *“5”* for your device.

 {% include images-gallery.html imageCollection="alarmСonditionsWithRepeating2" showListImageTitles="true" %}